mathwhiz1212/proxmox-notes/README.md

 Ubuntu Server Live
 Using Caddy as a reverse proxy.
 Security warning.
-pfSense.

 Useful links

 Virtual node

 Host cpu.
-Can't migrate like that.
+Can't migrate like that unless CPUs are indentical.
 Get a VM ready to cluster non-leader.
 Clone, don't backup and restore.
 Can probably do template.
 OS doesn't need much if you're using secondary drives for storage.